vaishwi/Hurricane-Trajectories/README.md

 1. B. I. Miller, "Characteristics of hurricanes: Analyses and calculations made from measurements by aircraft result in a fairly complete description," Science, vol. 157, no. 3795, pp. 1389{1399, 1967.

 2. dataset: https://www.nhc.noaa.gov/

+3. S. Alemany, J. Beltran, A. Perez, and S. Ganzfried, “Predicting hurricane trajectories using a recurrentneural network,”Proceedings of the AAAI Conference on Artificial Intelligence, vol. 33, 02 2018.